dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

-# Episode 2: Libraries, Logging, Crafting Framework Recipes
+# Episode 2: Modules, Logging, Crafting Framework Recipes

-Welcome back, today we're gonna learn about libraries, logging, function arguments, lists, Crafting Framework recipes, and we are going to test our script in game.
+Welcome back, today we're gonna learn about modules, logging, function arguments, lists, Crafting Framework recipes, and we are going to test our script in game.

-## Libraries (or Modules)
+## Modules

 Our mod relies on Skills Module, The Crafting Framework, and Ashfall.
-They need to be imported into our script so it has access to their functions.
+They need to be imported into our script so we have access to their functions.
 Imports are typically placed at the top of the script.

 ```lua
 local ashfall = include("mer.ashfall.interop")